Shadow-Blaxe-123/Local-Guide-Platform-Assignment-8-/Readme.md

 ## 2. Objectives

 - Build a platform connecting travelers with local guides.
-- Enable guides to list services/tours and travelers to book them.
 - Provide detailed profiles with reviews and verification to ensure trust.
 - Implement a secure booking workflow.
 - Create an engaging, friendly UI/UX for discovering experiences.